janeczku/docker-alpine-kubernetes/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/janeczku/alpine-kubernetes.svg?style=flat-square)](https://hub.docker.com/r/janeczku/alpine-kubernetes/)

 ## Motivation
 Alpine Linux does not support the `search` keyword in resolv.conf.
-This absolutely breaks things in environments that rely on DNS service discovery (e.g. Kubernetes, Tutum.co, Consul).
+This breaks many tools that rely on DNS service discovery (e.g. Kubernetes, Tutum.co, Consul).
 Additionally Alpine Linux deviates from the well established pardigm of always querying the primary DNS server first.
-This introduces problems in cases where the host is configured with multiple nameserver with inconsistent records (e.g. one Consul server and one recursing server).
+This introduces problems in cases where the container has multiple nameserver with inconsistent records (e.g. one Consul server and one recursing server).

-To overcome these issues the Alpine-Kubernetes base image embeds a lightweight (1.2 MB) container-only DNS server that replicates GNU libc's resolver logic and enables processes running in the container to correctly resolve service names.
+To overcome these issues the Alpine-Kubernetes base image includes a lightweight (1.2 MB) container-only DNS server that replicates the behavior of GNU libc's stub-resolver.

 ## How it works
-The embedded DNS server acts as the nameserver for processes running in the container.
-On container start it parses the `nameserver` and `search` entries from the containers /etc/resolv.conf and then answers DNS queries according to the following conventions:
+On container start the embedded DNS server parses the `nameserver` and `search` entries from /etc/resolv.conf and configures itself as primary nameserver for the container.
+DNS queries from local processes are answered according to the following conventions:
 * The nameserver listed first in resolv.conf is the primary server.
 It is always queried first.
 * Hostnames are qualified by appending the domains configured by the `search` keyword in resolv.conf
-* Single-label hostnames (e.g.: "redis-master") are always qualified with search domain paths
+* Single-label hostnames (e.g.: "redis-master") are always qualified with search domains
-* Multi-label hostnames are first tried as absolute names and only qualified with search paths if this does not yield results from the upstream server
+* Multi-label hostnames are first tried as absolute names and only qualified with search domains if this does not yield results from the upstream server

 ## Usage